Strategic Analysis

 When Fig Uses It

-When Fig needs to explain why a metric changed.
+When you need to explain why a metric changed, not just by how much.

 Example: Decompose the $2.3M revenue shortfall into price, volume, and mix effects so that you can assign accountability to the right teams.